niels4/websocket-text-relay/README.md

  - [websocket-text-relay.nvim](https://github.com/niels4/websocket-text-relay.nvim)
  - VSCode extension coming soon!

-If you wish to create a plugin for a new editor, the process is fairly straight forward if the editor has LSP support.
-See the [developer guide to creating a WTR text editor plugin](./docs/creating-text-editor-plugin.md)

 ### 2. Verify the webserver is running with the status UI

 The websocket server hosts its own status UI on the same port as the websocket server.
 You can view